huaxuan-zhu/a/Week1/Readme.md

 1. The first one is to use virtual sites and maintain two *WeightedQuickUnionUF* objects.
 One object uses both a virtual top site and a virtual bottom site.
 The virtual top site is virtually adjacent to all the sites on top and the similar goes for the virtual bottom site.
-Once we detect the virtual top and bottom are connected, at least one site on bottom is connected with at least one site on top.
+Once we detect the virtual top and bottom are connected, at least one site on the bottom is connected with at least one site on top.
 Thus, the system is percolated.
-The problem is, however, if we use this WeightedQuickUnionUF object to detect whether a site is full, i.e., connected with any top site, backwash may arise since any site connected with the bottom will connected with the top then via virtual sites.
+The problem is, however, if we use this WeightedQuickUnionUF object to detect whether a site is full, i.e., connected with any top site, backwash may arise since any site connected with the bottom will connect with the top then via virtual sites.
 Therefore, we need another WeightedQuickUnionUF object with only a virtual top site and we use this WeightedQuickUnionUF object to determine whether a site is full.
 This approach is implemented in [Percolation_two_WQUUF.java](https://github.com/hzhu007/Princeton-Algorithms/blob/master/Week1/Percolation_two_WQUUF.java).
 2. The second approach is to maintain an array of byte indicating the status of each site.